-Shareholders who are chargeable to corporation tax may have to divide the income allocation into two (in which case the division will be indicated on the tax voucher), income allocations representing UK and non-UK dividends received by the Funds will not be subject to corporation tax for the Shareholder.
-Income allocations representing other types of income received by the Fund will be taxable as if they were annual payments received after deduction of tax at the rate of 20%.
+Shareholders who are chargeable to corporation tax may have to divide the income allocation into two (in which case the division will be indicated on the tax voucher), income allocations representing UK and non-UK dividends received by the Company will be exempt from corporation tax for the Shareholder.
+Income allocations representing other types of income received by the Company will be taxable as if they were annual payments received after deduction of tax at the rate of 20%.

-If, at any time in a corporate investor's accounting period, the Fund fails the qualifying investments test (has over 60% of its net asset value held as interest bearing or economically similar investments) then Shareholders chargeable to corporation tax must treat their holding as being in a bond fund for corporation tax purposes.
+If, at any time in a corporate investor's accounting period, the Company fails the qualifying investments test (that is, it has over 60% of its net asset value invested in interest-bearing or economically-similar investments) then Shareholders chargeable to corporation tax must treat their holding as being a creditor loan relationship in a bond fund for corporation tax purposes.
 See the paragraph below on Bond Funds for more details.